nickmcmillan/react-pig/README.md

     return (
       <Pig
         imageData={imageData} // Array.
 Required.
-        gridGap={10} // Integer.
+        sortByDate // Boolean.
 Optional.
-Defaults to 8
-        bgColor="#fff" // String.
+Sorts descending by 'date' value groupByDate // Boolean.
+Optional.
+Groups images by 'date' value.
+And uses the first 'location' in the group for the heading text. gridGap={10} // Integer.
+Optional.
+Defaults to 8 bgColor="#fff" // String.
 Optional.
 Used for outlines when image is expanded, and for group headings getUrl={(url, pxHeight) => {